The significance of protecting Trees and how to identify Them

 FAQs:

-If you work on a protected tree without obtaining the necessary authorizations, you could be subject to significant fines, and possibly even jail time.
+If you do work on a protected tree without obtaining the necessary permits, you could be facing substantial fines and even imprisonment.

-You can appeal an appeal of a TPO or preservation order if you feel it’s not justifiable.
-However, you will need to provide evidence to support your case and show that you believe that the TPO or order to preserve is not necessary.
+Yes, you can appeal an appeal of a TPO or preservation decision if you feel that it is not justified.
+You will have to provide evidence to support your claim and explain why it is not necessary to appeal the TPO or the preservation decision is not necessary.

 Can I take down a protected tree?